gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/general-settings-gij-cloud.md

 <img src='/wp-content/uploads/gij-gitcloud-gencfg-show-git-rollup-issue-tab.png' style='margin:25px auto;max-width:100%;display:block;' />

-The Git Roll Up Issue tab displays a summary of files, lines, and developers who made changes in commits associated with the Jira issue.
-Enable or disable this setting to show or hide the **Git Roll Up** tab on the Issue page for all Jira projects.
+The Git Roll Up Issue tab displays a summary of files, lines, and developers who changed commits associated with a Jira issue.
+Toggle this setting to show or hide the **Git Roll Up** tab on Issue pages for all Jira projects.

 For more details, see [**Features: Git Roll Up tab (Jira Cloud)**](/git-integration-for-jira-cloud/git-roll-up-tab-gij-cloud).